 How To Prevent Common Injuries in Tripawds

 Below is the transcript from our interview with Sasha.
-Take time to read what she says to reinforce the message, and stay one step ahead of injuries that might happen to your Tripawd hero.
+Take time to read what she says to reinforce the message.
+You’ll stay one step ahead of common injuries in Tripawds that might happen to your three-legged hero.

 The most common injuries we see in Tripawd dogs are separated into two separate categories.
 So dogs who have front limb amputations, the most common injury we see with the front limb amputation is the limb that’s remaining, it’s injuries to the wrist.